Yolanda Saldívar: Selena fan club

-Saldívar, a former nurse, was originally a fan of country music.
+Saldívar, a former nurse, was a fan of country music.
 After attending one of Selena's concerts, she began repeatedly calling Selena's father, Abraham Quintanilla, about starting a fan club in San Antonio.
 Quintanilla eventually gave in to Saldívar's requests and she immediately became the club's president.

 Saldívar was eventually promoted as manager of Selena's clothing boutiques, Selena Etc. By 1993, the fan club had reached 1,500 members in less than four years, and eventually grew to over 5,000.
 It became one of the largest fan clubs in the San Antonio area.